Far Eastern Republic: FER victory and demise, 1922

 With the Japanese exiting the country throughout the summer of 1922, panic swept through the White Russian insurgents.
 As the Red Army, thinly disguised as the People's Revolutionary Army of the Far Eastern Republic, moved eastwards, thousands of Russians, including Dieterichs and his remaining troops, fled abroad to escape the new régime.
 The army of the Far Eastern Republic retook Vladivostok on 25 October 1922, effectively bringing the Russian Civil War to a close.

 With the Civil War finally over, Soviet Russia absorbed the Far Eastern Republic on 15 November 1922.
 The government of the Far Eastern Republic dissolved itself and transferred all its authority and territory to the Bolshevik government in Moscow.

 Aftermath

-Japan retained the northern half of Sakhalin Island until 1925, ostensibly as compensation for Nikolayevsk incident - the massacre of about 700 Japanese civilians and soldiers at Nikolaevsk-na-Amure in May-June 1920.
-This "compensatory" motive for holding the territory belied the fact that Japanese retaliation for the actions of Russian partisans had taken between two and three times as many Russian lives.
+The northern half of Sakhalin island remained under Japanese occupation until 1925.
+The pretext for the occupation was the killing of Japanese civilians during the Nikolayevsk Incident, But Japan already had considerable interest in the territory due to it bordering Karafuto Prefecture, along with north Sakhalin's considerable petroleum reserves.
+They would withdraw following the signing of the Soviet–Japanese Basic Convention.